evilmartians/lefthook/docs/configuration.md

 ### `colors`

-**Default: `true`**
+**Default: `auto`**

 Whether enable or disable colorful output of Lefthook.
-This option can be overwritten with `--no-colors` option.
+This option can be overwritten with `--colors` option.
 You can also provide your own color codes.

 **Example**